-The Lion House is one of the oldest buildings at Lincoln Park Zoo and it is being renovated and expanded to become The Pepper Family Wildlife Center.
-Renovation efforts will offer visitors nose-to-nose close-up, naturalistic views of the lions from inside the historical Great Hall, new keeper facilities in the lower level to aid in animal welfare, updated public restroom facilities and restoration of the exterior façade.
-The new expansion of the outdoor habitat will include intricate rockwork providing heating and cooling opportunities for the animals, new outdoor visitor viewing shelters, an indoor "lion loop" facility to allow views of the animals from the center of the habitat, a meeting room, rentable event space and new animal holding facilities.
+The Lion House is one of the oldest buildings at Lincoln Park Zoo and was renovated and expanded to become The Pepper Family Wildlife Center.
+Visitors now have nose-to-nose close-up, naturalistic views of the lions from inside the historical Great Hall, there are new keeper facilities in the lower level to aid in animal welfare, updated public restroom facilities and the exterior façade has been restored.
+The new expansion of the outdoor habitat includes intricate rockwork providing heating and cooling opportunities for the animals, new outdoor visitor viewing shelters, an indoor "lion loop" facility to allow views of the animals from the center of the habitat, a meeting room, rentable event space and new animal holding facilities.

 Additional features of the savannah-style habitat include the following: